tymyrddin/purple/source/docs/distribution-networks/observable-semantics/control-and-command-execution/alarm-and-event-logs.md

 ## Alarm silencing and notification management

-Stedin's SCADA systems typically allow operators to silence alarms without acknowledging them: the visual alert is dismissed but the alarm condition persists.
+The SCADA systems allow operators to silence alarms without acknowledging them: the visual alert is dismissed but the alarm condition persists.
 Silencing is useful when the operator is aware of an alarm and is addressing it, but wants to temporarily suppress the visible alert to focus on other tasks.
 Each silence action is logged: when it occurred and who silenced it.